Black Friday Influencer Marketing in 2020

 Amazon has also attempted to use TikTok to promote their holiday sales.
 For example, Amazon Fashion launched their #PajamaJam challenge, with influencers walking or dancing to their designated soundtrack while showcasing their favorite Amazon holiday pajama fit!
 The sponsored hashtags feature TikTok icons Charli D’Amelio, @Justmaiko, and @team2moms while covering a wide range of audience demographics by including creators from different minority, sexual orientations, and religious backgrounds.
 The hashtag similarly catalyzed lots of user generated content as well as a whopping reach of over 4.1B views.

 Black Friday Influencer Marketing helped brands gain market presence and awareness of their brands and campaigns.
 With online shopping not slowing down anytime soon, influencer marketing will become even more dominant as a primary advertising channel.
-If you’re interested in mapping out 2021 influencer marketing success, reach out to us!
+If you’re interested in mapping out 2021 influencer marketing success, visit Captiv8.io for more info!

 P.S.
 Did you hear we just launched in Europe?